Timbaland: Legacy

 An important figure in the creation of American R&B's "stuttering kick-drums template", Timbaland's influence extended beyond the U.S. and crossed international borders, especially in UK garage and rave culture.
 Timbaland, as an R&B producer, created a distinctive, rhythmic sound using breakbeats, which break up the smooth flow of tracks to create moments of tension and release.
 This technique that Timbaland pioneered would later serve to create "bootleg" garage tracks, which was essential in the rise of UK garage.
 What began as an underground movement soon grew in popularity, with bootleg remixes selling upwards of 20,000 copies, something unheard of at the time.
 One such example is the remix of Brandy & Monica's "The Boy Is Mine".
-Timbaland is credited along with other Virginia artists such as The Clipse, Pharrell Williams and Missy Elliot with establishing Virginia as one of the East Coast’s strongholds in hip-hop.
+Timbaland is credited along with other Virginia artists such as The Clipse, Pharrell Williams and Missy Elliott with establishing Virginia as one of the East Coast's strongholds in hip-hop.

 Plagiarism accusations

-Aaliyah's 2001 self-titled album, produced by Timbaland, contained an uncredited sample of "Alouli Ansa" by Mayada El-Hennawy in "More Than a Woman".
+Aaliyah's 2001 song "More Than a Woman", produced by Timbaland, contained an uncredited sample of "Alouli Ansa" by Mayada El-Hennawy.

 In January 2007, Timbaland was alleged to have plagiarized several elements (both motifs and samples) in the song "Do It" on the 2006 album Loose by Nelly Furtado without giving credit or compensation.
 The song itself was released as the fifth North American single from Loose in July 2007.

 Timbaland's legal troubles continued.
 In lieu of a copyright lawsuit over the song "Throw It on Me" from his Shock Value album, Timbaland and David Cortopassi, the composer of "Spazz", a song originally recorded by The Elastik Band and released by ATCO/Atlantic and EMI, reached a settlement agreement in July 2009.
 The terms of the settlement remained undisclosed at the time.

 In January 2014, the Swiss newspaper Basler Zeitung revealed another plagiarism case concerning the track "Versus" by Jay-Z, which was produced by Timbaland.
 The track's instrumental is very similar to, if not directly sampled from, "On the Way" by Swiss musician Bruno Spoerri.
 According to Swiss newspaper Tages-Anzeiger, the plagiarism case was settled by March 2015.
 Jay-Z and Timbaland were to pay 50% from the song's revenue to Spoerri as royalties for the music, with Jay-Z retaining 50% for the lyrics.